 I thought I had touched on the idea that…

-…before on this blog, but doing a quick search – doesn’t look like it.
+…on this blog before, but in doing a quick search – it doesn’t look like it.
 Still, the subject of THIS post definitely falls into that category of a lesson I’ve repeated again and again and again and again (you get the point).
 I know that I’ve gotten better at things along the way, but I also know that I’m constantly tested with this one.

 How many relationships did I have that didn’t work because I wanted to be right?
 How many friendships did I let go because I wanted to be right?
 How many opportunities did I let go by… Experiences did I miss out on… Rewards did I not gain… All because I wanted to be right vs. pursue what I really valued more out of the exchange?